 The common cold has no boundaries.
 While there seems to be an uprise of this sickness in the winter months, the truth of the matter is that there’s really no rhyme or reason for contracting a stuffy or runny nose, sinus pressure, overall fatigue and other dreadful symptoms associated with the cold.
 Over-the-counter medicines seem to alleviate symptoms if only for a brief period of time, and the ingredients tend to be questionable for our wellbeing.
 A holistic approach to steering clear of the common cold starts with prevention, and continues with choosing foods that support a healthy immune system.
-Read on to discover how you can keep this unwanted sickness at bay.
+Read on to discover the best natural cures for colds.

 Tea lovers rejoice!
 Not only is drinking a cup of tea tasty and hydrating, but it’s medicinal, too.
 And it seems you can never have too much tea when you’re feeling a cold coming on.
 That’s because the green and black varieties are packed with antioxidants, including the immune-boosting amino acid L-theanine.
 They’re also rich in flavonoids, which protect the immune system, too.
 As for prevention, a Harvard study discovered that people who drank tea every day had immune system cells that responded five times faster to germs than those who didn’t.